bryanljx/go-rest-api/README.md

 make seedDB
 ```

-To destroy the environment, simply run
+To destroy the environment, simply run:

 ```sh
 make deleteDB
 ```

 This will delete the docker container used for the db.

+NOTE: The set up with this particular Makefile has not been tested thoroughly.
+In particular, support for other platforms/os has not been verified.
+This was tested using a machine running Fedora 39.